 As smoke from the California wildfires spreads across the country, people are feeling the effects in their eyes, even those who live miles away from the hotspots.
 People who already suffer from eye conditions such as dry eye, blepharitis, or allergic conjunctivitis are especially susceptible to the burning and stinging eye pain that smoke can cause.

-Dr. Bosetti offers some simple ways to get relief from the eye effects of smoke:
+Dr. Bosetti offers five simple ways to relieve burning eyes when the air is heavy with smoke:

 - Over-the-counter artificial tears.
 Patients with underlying conditions already using artificial tears may want to double their application until the smoke dissipates.

 - Cool your eyes.
 Keeping artificial tears in the refrigerator is a great way to have something cool ready to rinse your eyes.
 Lying down with a cold compress over your eyes is also soothing.

 - Stay indoors.
 Particularly if you have an underlying condition that makes you more sensitive to the smoke, such as dry eye, it’s best to close the windows and stay indoors as much as possible.

 - Wear glasses or goggles.
 Specialty goggles that are often prescribed to patients with dry eye can be a great option for anyone experiencing sensitivity to smoke in the air.
 And close-fitting glasses or sunglasses will provide at least some barrier that slows the stream of air going into your eyes.

 - Improve your indoor air with an air filter.
 A HEPA air purifier can help keep wildfire smoke out of your home.